Degenerative Myelopathy Blog Banner

 The mutated gene leads to the accumulation of toxic free radicals within nerve cells, ultimately causing cell death and the progressive symptoms characteristic of degenerative myelopathy.
 This same genetic mutation occurs in certain forms of human amyotrophic lateral sclerosis, strengthening the connection between these conditions.

-However, not all dogs carrying the SOD1 mutation will end up developing dm.
+However, not all dogs carrying the SOD1 mutation will end up developing degenerative myelopathy.
 This incomplete penetrance suggests that other factors, possibly environmental or involving additional genes, influence whether the disease manifests.

 High-Risk Breeds

-Genetic testing has revealed that over 43 dog breeds carry the SOD1 mutation, though some show higher prevalence rates:
+Genetic testing has revealed that many dog breeds carry the SOD1 mutation, though some show higher prevalence rates:

 Large Breed Dogs at Higher Risk: